App State-East Carolina 2021 football matchup in Charlotte appears to be heading for a new date

-A game that has been scheduled for three years between two in-state schools will apparently get bumped back a couple of days to clear the way for a juicier matchup.
+A football game that has been scheduled for almost three years between two in-state schools has been bumped back a couple of days to clear the way for a juicier matchup.

-Stadium reporter Brett McMurphy broke the news Tuesday that Charlotte would be the host of a Clemson-Georgia matchup on Sept.
-4, 2021.
-The pairing of the perennial top-10 programs, McMurphy said, would force the App State-ECU game to move two days earlier, to a Thursday.

-Clemson confirmed McMurphy’s report later in the day with a news release, saying the game with Georgia would “be part of a 2021 rivalry series being hosted by the Charlotte Sports Foundation, including a neutral-site contest between Appalachian State and East Carolina.”

-The agreement with App State and East Carolina states that if either team fails to produce a team for the games on their specific dates, the school not at fault would receive $500,000.
-Saying no to the foundation give put the responsibility on Appalachian for the game not staying together, requiring the payout to ECU.

-Regardless of the day the game is played, the local presence is too important for Appalachian to balk on.
-Charlotte is home to a massive Mountaineers alumni base.
-Plus, the fact that it will be Labor Day weekend promised a high turnout.
+Appalachian State announced Wednesday that its 2021 game at Charlotte’s Bank of America Stadium against East Carolina, the first of a four-game series between the schools, would move from Saturday, Sept.
+4, to Thursday, Sept.
+2. The host Charlotte Sports Foundation has now scheduled a Clemson-Georgia game for Sept.
+4 instead.

+The shift for App State and ECU changes the date of a game that was announced in 2017.
+At this point, it’s unclear how the contract between App State and the Charlotte Sports Foundation might have changed to facilitate this move.
+App State and the foundation declined to comment and only issued news releases.

-But the meeting of Clemson, a national champion in 2016 and 2018, and Georgia, one of the best SEC programs, promises many booked hotel rooms and a significant influx of out-of-state money.
+Clemson, a national champion in 2016 and 2018, and Georgia, one of the best SEC programs, promise many booked hotel rooms and a significant influx of out-of-state money to watch two perennial top-10 teams.
+That could mean a larger impact on the Charlotte economy than App State and East Carolina, whose fans might have used a Saturday game for a day trip.

+“We are thrilled to bring these two outstanding games to Charlotte,” said Danny Morrison, the foundation’s executive director, in a release.
+“College football is part of the fabric of the community here in Charlotte, and we cannot think of a better start to the 2021 season than this significant weekend.

+“App State, East Carolina, Clemson and Georgia all have incredibly dedicated fan bases, and Charlotte has proven to be a tremendous host and destination.
+The games will once again showcase the city of Charlotte to the nation, while meaningfully impacting the community for the entire weekend.”

+The evolution of the Clemson-Georgia matchup caused a bit of a dilemma for the two Group of Five schools.
+The Charlotte matchup is technically an App State home game.
+Though a move away from Saturday isn’t ideal for App State and ECU fans, the presence of a large alumni base in Charlotte was too important for Appalachian to balk on.

+“Hosting an in-state opponent in Charlotte at an NFL stadium remains a tremendous opportunity for our student-athletes, alumni and fans,” App State athletics director Doug Gillin said in a news release.
+“Charlotte contains our biggest alumni base and is a prime location for prospective Mountaineer student-athletes and fans.
+It will be a proud moment when App State and ECU kick off the 2021 college football season.”

-App State is coming off its best FBS season ever, finishing No. 19 in the Associated Press poll after going 13-1.
+App State is coming off its best FBS season, finishing No. 19 in the Associated Press poll after going 13-1.
 East Carolina went 4-8 in 2019 under first-year coach Mike Houston.

 App State will also face ECU in Greenville in September 2024, play host to the Pirates in Boone in September 2025 and return to Greenville in September 2026.